How This Works

 Sequencer (2024/10)

 Listening: The purpose of this web site is to stream a live, rolling test of iterations of the software in combination with various hardware or within new network configurations.
-During commuting hours– 0600 – 1000 EST and 1600 – 1800 EST, a recognizable change of activity can be heard.
-The cell phone WiFi detected from users of a nearby busy roadway and commuter train often disrupt an otherwise perceivable background pattern of the neighborhood networks.
-The simplest neighborhood patterns is found after 0000 ET.
+During weekday commuting hours– 0600 – 1000 US EST and 1600 – 1800 US EST, a recognizable change of activity is usually evident.
+The cell phone WiFi detected from users of a local, busy roadway and a commuter train often disrupt an otherwise steady background pattern of the neighborhood networks.
+The simplest neighborhood patterns may be heard after 0000 ET.